 This plant is effective at removing trichloroethylene and benzene from the air, which are harmful pollutants that enter the home from doing laundry or printing with ink.

 Spider plants are a funky, yet classy, addition to a room.
 The double color on some varieties is a nice way to brighten up and add texture to any room design!
 These plants are also good for for air purifying and are good for regulating air humidity.

 I absolutely love the look of Ivy- cascading out of a hanging basket or down a shelf.
 Its a nice way to complete any boho-look.
 It gives me an old cozy library vibe too.
-I don't know if that's just me.
-Ivy is also thought to be good for health.
+Plus, Ivy is also thought to be good for health!

 Typically an invasive species outdoors, Ivy grown indoors is more controlled.
 The downside of indoor English Ivy is that it is poisonous to house pets (and us, but we're less likely to give it a nibble).

 Ivy is thought to also be good for purifying the air of pollutants, but most notably was proven to reduce mold in this study.